 In commercial litigation, the stakes are often high, and while one party may be pleased with the trial court’s judgment, the other party will not be.
-While an appeal is not a second trial or a second chance to argue the merits of your case, the losing party in litigation may often find some valid reason to appeal the judgment.
+An appeal is not a second trial or a second chance to argue the merits of your case, the losing party in litigation may often find some valid reason to appeal the judgment.
 At Samples Ames, we represent petitioners and respondents in commercial litigation appeals in state and federal courts throughout Texas and across the country.
-Appellate work is our primary focus, and our attorneys have handled appeals across the broad spectrum of business and corporate law and commercial litigation matters, including:
+Our attorneys have handled appeals across the broad spectrum of business and corporate law and commercial litigation matters, including:

 - Breach of Contract

 - Corporate Fraud

 - Denial of Insurance Coverae or Claims